gravitational/workshop/docker.md

 ```

 Container image supplies environment - binaries with shell for example that is running the command, so you are not using
-host operating system shell, but the shell from busybox package when doing docker run.
+host operating system shell, but the shell from busybox package when executing Docker run.

 ### Sneak peek into container environment